-Cambridge Analytica database identified Black voters as ripe for “deterrence,” British broadcaster says
+Cambridge Analytica database identified Black voters as ripe for ‘deterrence,’ British broadcaster says

 Still, the evidence the British broadcaster says it has uncovered is likely to intensify concerns about voter suppression and the opportunities afforded by Facebook to narrowly segment and target portions of the electorate.

 The material revives debates over the extent to which the voter profiles touted by Cambridge Analytica were actually used to sway the vote in 2016.
-The firm was founded in part by The Trump campaign’s onetime chief executive, Steve Bannon, and collapsed in 2018 after news reports detailed its improper use of Facebook data in analyzing voters and other allegations of impropriety.
+The firm was founded in part by the Trump campaign’s onetime chief executive, Stephen K. Bannon, and collapsed in 2018 after news reports detailed its improper use of Facebook data in analyzing voters and other allegations of impropriety.

 U.S. government issues stunning rebuke, historic $5 billion fine against Facebook for repeated privacy violations